mashupbots/socko/README.md

 * Socko does not run in a servlet

 * Socko is not a web application or MVC framework like Lift or Play.
 It does not perform server based HTML templating.
-We belive that the view layer logic should be implemented in javascript and executed in the browser.
+We believe that the view layer logic should be implemented in javascript and executed in the browser.

 * Socko does not store session data or caching of application data.
 HTML5 local storage provides for that.

+## Quick Start

+Coming soon

 ## RoadMap